-Applicable Projects
+3. Applicable Projects

-- 1. (Special) Thailand Project (Offered in English) - You will conduct group research in spring, summer, and fall semesters about Thailand along with the action plan drawn by the instructor in charge. - You will conduct fieldwork in Thailand in the summer session. - You will present your research achievement at the brief session in fall semester. - ★ Please check the necessary visa procedures to enter Thailand for it is different depending on your nationality. - 2.
-A variety of other Special projects in Japanese (Offered in Japanese) - Applicants must have a suitable Japanese proficiency level as projects are conducted 100% in Japanese with some language support from the instructor and perhaps from ES. - ★ Please check the necessary visa procedures to enter the country to conduct the field work for Spain, Taiwan, Philippine or Portland project for it is different depending on your nationality.
+In special projects, you will conduct group research in Spring semester, summer session, and Fall semester about the country of the accepted project along with the action plan drawn by the instructor in charge.
+Furthermore, you will present your research achievement at the brief session in Fall semester.

+- (1) Special Projects Offered in English: Thailand / Oregon Project - As you will conduct fieldwork in the country of the accepted project in the summer session, be sure to check the necessary visa procedures to enter the country beforehand because it is different depending on your nationality. - (2) Other Special Projects (Offered in Japanese): Ibaraki / Indonesia / China Project - Applicants must have a suitable Japanese proficiency level as projects are conducted 100% in Japanese with some language support from the instructor and perhaps from ES. - As you will conduct fieldwork in the country of the accepted project in the summer session, be sure to check the necessary visa procedures to enter the country beforehand because it is different depending on your nationality.